 Bernard M. Resnick, Esq. is an entertainment attorney practicing in Bala Cynwyd, Pennsylvania, USA.
-He has worked in the entertainment industry for over thirty years.
+He has worked in the entertainment industry for 35 years.
 His clients have included recording artists, songwriters, record producers, agents, managers, filmmakers, financiers, professional athletes, record labels, international entertainment businesses, publicly-traded companies, and others.

 Mr. Resnick most recently co-wrote the article “The Reality of Reality Television Competition Programs”, which was published in the July/August 2019 issue of The Pennsylvania Lawyer.
 Previously, he authored or co-authored chapters in “The Musician’s Business and Legal Guide”, presented by the Beverly Hills Bar Association (4th and 5th Editions), as well as in books issued by the International Association of Entertainment Lawyers (“IAEL”) in 2009, 2011, 2012, 2014 and 2016.
 He has written various articles and chapters in other journals, textbooks and magazines.